Erwin Lutzer: The Moody Church

-In December 2010, the Illinois Appellate Court for the Second District upheld a jury verdict finding Lutzer liable in the amount of $276,306 for False Light Invasion of Privacy in a civil case brought against Lutzer while acting in the capacity of Senior Pastor of the Moody Church by a former colleague and associate pastor.
-Lutzer had sent a letter to another church, informing it's elders that their pastor had had sex with a woman he was not married to.

 Media

 Radio and television

 Pastor Lutzer is the featured speaker on two radio broadcasts produced by Moody Church Media: "Songs in the Night," (1980–Present) and "Running to Win" (1998–Present).
-From 1980-2024, he was also the featured speaker on the "Moody Church Hour," a weekly broadcast of worship and teaching.
+From 1980 to 2024, he was also the featured speaker on the "Moody Church Hour," a weekly broadcast of worship and teaching.

 On February 18, 2024, he transferred hosting “Moody Church Hour” to the 17th Senior pastor of The Moody Church, Philip Miller.
 These broadcasts are heard on radio stations across the U.S., including Moody Radio, Bott Radio Network, the Bible Broadcasting Network, and more as well as streaming worldwide on the internet.
 "Running To Win" also broadcasts internationally in over 50 countries and 7 languages, through partnerships like Trans World Radio.

 On November 10, 2018, his television production of A Call for Freedom, tracing the Protestant Reformation from the time of Martin Luther and shot on location in Germany, won three regional Emmy Awards.

 Lutzer continues to speak internationally at churches, conferences, and retreats, such as the Word of Life Conference Center in Hudson, Florida and the Training Center at the Cove with the Billy Graham Evangelistic Association.

+On February 20, 2026, Lutzer was presented with the Hall of Fame award at the National Religious Broadcasters (NRB) convention in Nashville, TN.